Daniel Pearl murder: Pakistan rearrests four men acquitted of killing journalist | DW | 04.04.2020

-After Pakistan caused outrage when a court acquitted four men on death row for the 2002 murder of US journalist Daniel Pearl, Pakistani authorities say they will appeal the acquittal — and have rearrested the men.
+After a Pakistani court sparked outrage for its acquittal of four men on death row for the 2002 murder of US journalist Daniel Pearl, authorities have said they will appeal the acquittal — and have rearrested the men.

 Four men acquitted of the 2002 murder of Daniel Pearl have been rearrested pending an appeal to the ruling, Pakistani officials said on Saturday.